 And we need to define terms.
 What is baseless hatred anyway?
 Rashi defines it (at Shabbat 32b).
 Baseless hatred is hatred in which the hater sees no sin that would permit hatred.
 In other words, baseless hatred is hatred that you can’t blame the hated person for.

+Now for the prayer I recommend for Tisha b’Av.
+It’s a statement on forgiveness that’s used as an introduction to the bedtime Shema.
+There are several variations, and some siddurim just don’t include it.
+All the versions I’ve seen include this language: "I forgive all who have angered me or annoyed me or who have sinned against me whether against my body or my property or my honor or anything of mine. . . ."
 The author of this prayer had great insight.
 If he had assumed that we are angry or annoyed only with those who have sinned against us, he wouldn’t have listed them separately; he would have simply written “I forgive all who have sinned against me,” since that would include those who angered or annoyed the one who’s praying.
-He emphasized this with the second she- or who (emphasized above), which divides the people we forgive into two groups (curly bracketed above).
-In the first group are those who angered or annoyed us, and in the second, those who sinned against us.
-(Obviously, someone can be in both groups.)
 If someone angers or annoys us, that has to do with our reaction to them, not necessarily with anything they did to us.
-The first group is all about us.
+(Obviously, people who anger or annoy us may have also sinned against us.)
 Is there anyone who just ANNOYS you???
 Not that they’ve done anything to you, but is their presence like the sound of someone playing with Styrofoam????

 This prayer is appropriate for Tisha b’Av because it’s very possible that baseless anger and baseless annoyance are the gateways to baseless hatred.
 In your personal Tisha b’Av liturgy, you have my permission to substitute this prayer for a kinah (or for many kinot).
 If you’re using a siddur where this prayer mentions incarnations or Israelites, you have my permission to skip those parts, which aren’t included in some versions anyway.

-If I were one of the violent guys with animosity (which I’m not; I support WOW), I think this would probably be my reaction
+If I were one of the violent guys with animosity (which I’m not; I support WOW), I think this would probably be my reaction:

 Nonsense indeed, and we need to learn from this rabbi guy’s foolishness.
 We need to be absolutely clear with ourselves that we can’t blame anyone else for our baseless anger and baseless annoyance.
 It’s on us, and we need to deal with it; it isn’t the annoying person’s problem.
 (For me, annoyance is a much more serious demon than anger.)